 Named after Lord Howard Florey, a University of Adelaide graduate who shared a Nobel Prize for his development of penicillin, the Florey Medical Research Foundation raises funds for postgraduate research scholarships and early-career postdoctoral research fellowships within the medical degree.

 Lord Florey and his team of scientists changed the course of history when they developed penicillin into a life-saving antibiotic treatment.
 Today, through the foundation that bears his name, Florey's achievements continue to inspire Adelaide students and researchers alike.

 The foundation is based within the Faculty of Health and Medical Sciences.

 You can catch the tram from the city to the Adelaide Convention Centre free of charge.
 The closest tram stop to the venue is the Adelaide Railway Station stop.

 Neat clothing.
 No shorts, thongs or singlets

-The 2021 Florey Postgraduate Research Conference will be held on Wednesday 22 September at the Adelaide Entertainment Centre.
+The 2021 Florey Postgraduate Research Conference will be held on Wednesday 22 September at the Adelaide Convention Centre.

 841 x 1189 mm (A0).
 If you have already prepared a poster and it is not the preferred size for this conference, you will still be able to present, provided the poster does not exceed 1200mm in width and 1800mm in height.
 Each poster board is setup vertically and horizontal posters will not be accepted.